 6. Boys’ Don’t Cry (1999)

-It isn’t wrong to be different but sadly we humans have failed to grasp this basic concept of life and never fail to ridicule or even eliminate anyone who isn’t ‘normal’ is our opinion.
+It isn’t wrong to be different, but sadly, we humans have failed to grasp this basic concept of life and never fail to ridicule or even eliminate anyone who isn’t ‘normal’ in our opinion.
 The life of Brandon Teena, the American transgender who adopted a male identity in order to live and find love, and was brutally killed, is brought about convincingly in Kimberly Pierce’s ‘Boys’ Don’t Cry’.
 The film is so well made that the audience can actually feel every stab of pain in the life of Brandon as he seeks love and peace in his life.
 The movie chronicles the hypocrisy of the democratic society and the love between Brandon and Lana amidst the raging intolerance.
-Hilary Swank honors the late Brandon Teena, taking his love above the social norms and the limitations of male/female.
+Hilary Swank honors the late Brandon Teena, taking his love above the social norms and the limitations of males/females.
 She was flawless in her portrayal, bringing out the desires and unconventional beauty of his soul.
-She was exceedingly natural and emotional, facing an uphill battle for love and a place in the society.
+She was exceedingly natural and emotional, facing an uphill battle for love and a place in society.
 This is truly Swank’s best performance till date and one of the films in recent history.

 Read More: Brain Teaser Movies With Answers